Emergence of a compensation event

 Domestic deposit banks

 In the event that a depositor is entitled to compensation, the Deposit Guarantee Fund provides depositors with more detailed information on how they can receive compensation.
 As a rule, the depositor does not have to provide information on his or her deposits, but the Financial Stability Authority will receive information on each depositor and deposit amount from the deposit bank.
-The compensation is primarily made as a credit transfer.
+The compensation is made as a credit transfer.
 The depositor is not required to contact the Deposit Guarantee Fund, unless the Fund specifically requests additional information.

 - the depositor's entitlement to compensation is unclear